artis3n/github-oidc-vault-example/README.md

 For a proof of concept, create an Ubuntu 20.04 Droplet and follow [Hashicorp's instructions]() to apt install `vault`.

-Also install [mkcert](https://github.com/FiloSottile/mkcert) to create a self-signed certificate for Vault.
+Also install [mkcert](https://github.com/FiloSottile/mkcert) to create a self-signed certificate for Vault, because `mkcert` makes it easy and we should emphasize HTTPS in demos, even if self-signed.
-The [hashicorp/vault-action](https://github.com/hashicorp/vault-action) requires Vault to use HTTPS.

 In a command line on the server, run: